This website contains no advertisements. To help keep it running, any donations, however small, would be greatly appreciated. Thank you. Richard.

 However some of law enforcement were still skeptical that the letter writer and murderer were one and the same, including Chief Jack E Stiltz, who in two newspaper articles on August 2nd and 3rd asked the author of these letters to provide more details.
 The Zodiac Killer duly obliged, when on August 4th 1969 the 'Debut of Zodiac' letter arrived at the San Francisco Examiner declaring "This is the Zodiac Speaking."
 View letter here.

-I like killing people because it is so much fun it is more fun than killing wild game in the forest because man is the most dangerous animal of all to kill something gives me the most thrilling experience it is even better than getting your rocks off with a girl the best part of it is that when I die I will be reborn in paradice and all the (people) I have killed will become my slaves I will not give you my name because you will try to slow down or stop my collecting of slaves for my afterlife.
+I like killing people because it is so much fun it is more fun than killing wild game in the forest because man is the most dangerous animal of all to kill something gives me the most thrilling experience it is even better than getting your rocks off with a girl the best part of it is that when I die I will be reborn in paradise and all the (people) I have killed will become my slaves I will not give you my name because you will try to slow down or stop my collecting of slaves for my afterlife.

 18 symbols at the foot of the cipher remain undeciphered.